AnhTTx13/askai/README.md

     open ~/.bashrc
     ```

-  - Set your API key by adding the following export command:
+  - Set your API key by adding the following line into ~/.bashrc file:

     ```bash
     export GEMINI_API_KEY=<YOUR_API_KEY>